kynan/pdesoft2014/slides.md

 PyOP2 uses a number of simple primitives to describe unstructured meshes and data defined on them:
 * Set: abstractly defines class of entities, only know how big it is
+* Map: defines connectivity between elements of sets
+  * conceptually a "data parallel pointer"
-* Map: defines connectivity between elements of sets, lookup table (which entities of the target Set associated with an entitity of the source Set)
+  * lookup table: which entities of the target Set associated with an entitity of the source Set
-* Dat: abstracted array, defined on a Set, contains actual values, which can live in  CPU or GPU memory
+* Dat: abstracted array, defined on a Set, contains actual values
+  * Data can live in  CPU or GPU memory, partitioned for distributed parallel
+  * PyOP2 manages storage, layout, access, transfer, halo exchange
+  * "data parallel data"
+  * mostly opaque
+  * use like a vector: linear algebra operations
 * Kernels / parallel loops:
   * define operations/computations to be performed independently for every entity of a given Set.
   * executed over the entire Set (or subset) in parallel (parallel loop)
   * can access data associated via Maps with one level of indirection
-  * have certain access modes for data they access
+  * sequential semantics, local view of the data, defined by access descriptors
 * Linear algebra:
   * Matrix defined on sparsity, which are defined by pairs of Maps
-  * Parallel loops can assemble matrices with local assembly operation defined by kernel
+  * Parallel loops can assemble matrices from local assembly kernel
   * PyOP2 takes care of global assembly
+* take home
-* take home: PyOP2 objects are bare/simple objects, but give powerful tools to express FE objects/constructs
+  * PyOP2 objects are bare/simple objects with powerful semantics
+  * tools to express higher-level objects/constructs e.g. FEM

 ---